jerome-nexedi/slapos.toolbox/slapos/resiliencytest/README.txt

-One entry point, if the service has been deployed from a "scalability" test node, so with special parameters, will automatically communicate to an ERP5 TestNode Master, and start the test.
+One entry point, if the service has been deployed from a "scalability" test node, so with special parameters, will automatically communicate when the instance is started to an ERP5 TestNode Master, and start the test.

-The other entry point is supposed to be run manually from a simple "test" instance without special parameter, and will manually run the test.
+The other entry point, "bin/runStandaloneTest", is supposed to be run manually from a simple "test" instance without special parameter (just request an instance of your software release using the dedicated test software-type made for the occasion).
+This is quite useful if you simply want to run the resiliency tests without having the whole dedicated test infrastructure.